trapd00r/pimpd/README.md

   There are two ways to monitor song changes:

     -m  simply print song changes to stdout.

     -md monitor in daemon mode.

-This is useful for things like OSD notifications,
-      integration in dzen2 and so on.
+  This is useful for things like OSD notifications, integration in dzen2 / conky and so on.
 Most window managers uses their own sort of notification functionality which can also be used.

 - Now playing

   There are two options that will yeild some info on the current track:

     -i   print all information available.

     -np  print information on the currently playing track only, on a single line.

 - Colors